 Especially when your opponent is just as feisty and fiery.

 Keeping your cool when the person you’re fighting with is flipping out can seem totally impossible, but I promise with a bit practice, determination and willpower you can learn to stay cucumber cool during heated talks.
 Your fighting words can become just as chill and easy going as a Sunday afternoon.

-Why become a master disagreement handler
+Why become a master fighting words handler

 But then also: